jrderuiter/snakemake-cnvseq/README.md

   the CNV profiles and calls.

 QC statistics are generated using fastqc and samtools stats.
-The statistics are summarized in a single overview using multiqc.
+The statistics are summarized into a single report using multiqc.

 **Note that this workflow is still under active development.**